mahmoudfa97/ComponenetTager/README.md

 - Fully static: zero runtime overhead

 Contributing:
-Got ideas or use cases?
+- Got ideas or use cases?
 PRs and issues welcome!

-👤 Author
-Built by Mahmoud Faour
-Let's connect on LinkedIn